Putting it into Practice

 PMP Test Prep App ($80).
 To increase my chances of passing the PMP exam on the first attempt, I would like to access the PMP Test Prep App.
 This app offers practice exams, study materials, and guidance on exam strategies.

 PMI Membership ($149 per year).
-Membership in PMI will give me access to research, best practices, and new trends in project management so I can continue developing my skills.
+Membership in PMI will give me access to research, best practices, and new trends in project management, allowing me to continue developing my skills.

 Books and Materials ($100).
-I would like to request a small allowance for purchasing books and other recommended materials to prepare me for the exam.
+I would like to request a small allowance to purchase books and other recommended materials to prepare me for the exam.

 Release Time.
 Additionally, as the training course is a 35-hour commitment, I am requesting your approval for time off to attend the training.